 Every student at Governor's School completes a research course requirement that is a distinctive learning and maturing experience.
 Senior research begins with at least six full weeks of research in the summer following the junior year.
 Most of the students conduct their research at university or industrial research facilities under the mentorship of professional scientists or engineers.
-Students work with their research mentors and Governor's School advisors during the senior year to compile and analyze their research findings, prepare formal research papers, and present their work at a school-sponsored colloquium and at the SC Junior Academy of Science annual meeting.
+Currently, a special exchange program supports several research positions in Germany and South Korea.
+Students work with their research mentors and Governor's School advisors during the senior year to compile and analyze their research findings, prepare formal research papers, and present their work at a school-sponsored colloquium and at the SC Junior Academy of Science annual

-END OF COURSE TESTS N/A
+END OF COURSE TESTS

+N/A